Kobeyvines/airbnb_analysis_nairobi/README.md

 *   Are there neighborhood clusters with similar pricing? done

-*   Do certain neighborhoods favor specific room types?
+*   Do certain neighborhoods favor specific room types? done

-*   Which areas have the highest revenue potential?
+*   Which areas have the highest revenue potential? done

 ### Quality & Features

 *   How many amenities do high-revenue listings typically have?

 *   Do listings with cover photos perform better?
+Done

 *   What's the relationship between listing name length and bookings?